SEO Content Marketing Strategy to Drive Leads and Sales

 In short, content marketing and SEO are inseparable, and it’s best to plan the two together as an integrated strategy to get the best possible results in getting organic traffic, generating leads, and finally, converting these qualified leads into sales.

-Below, we will discuss all the necessary steps that I use in my B2B and enterprise SEO service to implement content marketing and optimize content for SEO, beginning with the first step.
+Below, we will discuss all the necessary steps that I use in my B2B SEO services to implement content marketing and optimize content for SEO, beginning with the first step.

 Step 1: Define Content Marketing Objectives

-Before anything else, it’s very important to first define the objectives—or goals— of your content marketing and SEO.
+Before anything else, it’s very important to first define the objectives—or goals— of your content marketing and SEO strategy.

 Your content marketing goals should align well with your marketing goals, as well as your overall business objectives.
 Defining these goals is very important, so we can build the right strategic framework to pursue these goals.

-The main principles are that your content marketing goals should be:
+The main principles are that your SEO content marketing goals should be: